 This section asks you for important information like your name, address, date of birth, gender etc.

+The interview asks for your date of birth.
 You must be at least 18 in order to make a valid will, unless you are on active military service.
+Obviously, there is no maximum age to make a will, but if the interview calculates that you are over 70 you will see a note alerting you to certain precautions you can take to demonstrate that you have the required capacity to make your will.
 For more information, see our page What is the legal age to make a will?

 There is no difference to your will whether you are male or female.
 We ask this question simply so that the finished will correctly uses terms such as "his" and "her", and so on.